chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 We provide two high-level features by which most applications are built:

-- Workflow
+- Workflow - build around the stk_wf_request table and surrounding architecture
-- Attribute Tagging
+- Attribute Tagging - build around the stk_attribute_tag architecture

 The below [convention summary](#convention-summary) creates a workflow and attributing tagging system that is both: